mchaov/plugins-with-typescript-mobx-and-react/README.md

 #### Async loading of the packages

 Code can be loaded on the page on demand.
-Async communication via message bus ensures that they can link at any point in time.
+Async communication via message bus ensures that components can link at any point in time.

 ### How do we control version of the suite?